Judah P. Benjamin

-Benjamin was born to Sephardic Jewish parents from London, who had moved to St. Croix in the Danish West Indies when it was occupied by Britain during the Napoleonic Wars.
+Benjamin was born to Sephardic Jewish parents from London who had moved to Saint Croix in the Danish West Indies when it was occupied by Britain during the Napoleonic Wars.
 Seeking greater opportunities, his family immigrated to the United States, eventually settling in Charleston, South Carolina.
-Judah Benjamin attended Yale College but left without graduating.
+Benjamin attended Yale College but left without graduating.
 He moved to New Orleans, where he read law and passed the bar.

-Benjamin rose rapidly both at the bar and in politics.
-He became a wealthy planter and slaveowner and was elected to and served in both houses of the Louisiana legislature prior to his election by the legislature to the US Senate in 1852.
-There, he was an eloquent supporter of slavery.
+He rose rapidly both at the bar and in politics, becoming a wealthy slaveholding planter who was elected to and served in both houses of the Louisiana legislature prior to his election by the legislature to the U.S. Senate in 1852.
+There, he was a vocal advocate of slavery.
 After Louisiana seceded in 1861, Benjamin resigned as senator and returned to New Orleans.
 He soon moved to Richmond after Confederate President Jefferson Davis appointed him as Attorney General.
 Benjamin had little to do in that position, but Davis was impressed by his competence and appointed him as Secretary of War.
-Benjamin firmly supported Davis, and the President reciprocated the loyalty by promoting him to Secretary of State in March 1862, while Benjamin was being criticized for the rebel defeat at the Battle of Roanoke Island.
+He was a firm supporter of Davis, who reciprocated that loyalty by promoting him to Secretary of State in March 1862, while Benjamin was being criticized for the Confederate defeat at Roanoke Island.